clover/codelab-remote-pay-cloud/README.md

   // CloverConnectorListener, and then initialize the connection var deviceId = document.getElementById("select--clover-device-serials").value;

-  var args = [this.remoteApplicationId, clover.BrowserWebSocketImpl.createInstance, new clover.ImageUtil(), this.targetCloverDomain, this.access_token, new clover.HttpSupport(XMLHttpRequest), this.merchant_id, deviceId, this.friendlyId];
+  var args = [this, this.remoteApplicationId, clover.BrowserWebSocketImpl.createInstance, new clover.ImageUtil(), this.targetCloverDomain, this.access_token, new clover.HttpSupport(XMLHttpRequest), this.merchant_id, deviceId, this.friendlyId];

   var cloverConnectorFactoryConfiguration = {};
   cloverConnectorFactoryConfiguration[clover.CloverConnectorFactoryBuilder.FACTORY_VERSION] = clover.CloverConnectorFactoryBuilder.VERSION_12;